 We’re not going to dig into every last control and detail about this as it’s highly preferential and you’ll find a huge range of setups at even a pro level.
 Instead, we’ll offer some light suggestions on some of the key points so you can start customising things from there.

 For mouse sensitivity we suggest trying somewhere between 3 and 6 for a 400 dpi mouse.
 Modern Warfare is all about twitchy movements and quick reactions so being able to flick onto heads in every situation is key.
 You won’t find yourself missing many shots as it’s relatively low, but you’ll still be able to turn a 180 fast enough to win the fight.
 Keep all of the modifiers at a 1:1 ratio to keep things consistent, although you may want to turn your mouse sensitivity down for vehicles specifically.

 ADS sensitivity is very important as most of your engagements will happen in this view.
 Again personal preference is key here, but we find the most comfortable setup is relative as it factors in your monitor size.
 For the specific breakdown of multipliers, 1.7 works wonderfully, you’ll want the transition set to instant, and the coefficient at 1.33.
-In terms of feel, this ensures you can snap around quite easily, which is great for Warzone as so many fights happen between moving targets and being able to react to their slides, tac sprinting, and random direction changes are key.
+In terms of feel, this ensures you can snap around quite easily, which is great for Warzone as so many fights happen between moving targets and being able to react to their slides, tac sprinting, and random direction changes is key.

 For mouse acceleration, smoothing, and filtering, turn them all down to 0 or off – you want your mouse settings to reflect what you’re actually doing with your mouse movement.